Key Takeaways

 | Total upfront extras | $38,500–$79,700 |

 In the early years of a mortgage, you are primarily paying the bank, not building wealth.
-The equity accumulation you see in ownership comes from two sources: your capital repayments (which start small) and property price growth (which is not guaranteed).
+The equity accumulation you see in ownership comes from two sources: your principal repayments — the portion that actually pays down your loan (which start small in the early years) and property price growth (which is not guaranteed).

 "Renting gives you flexibility, lower transaction costs, and the ability to invest the difference.
 Whether that's better than buying depends entirely on the numbers — not the narrative."